Breast Implant Removal Granite Bay

-During your consultation, Dr. Clark will explain which removal technique she recommends for your unique circumstances—though the plan may need to change once she is able to see the state of your capsule and implant.
+During your consultation, your surgeons will explain which removal technique they recommend for your unique circumstances—though the plan may need to change once they are able to see the state of your capsule and implant.

-Breast implant removal is performed under general anesthesia in our accredited surgery center.
-Dr. Clark will do her best to reopen your primary breast augmentation incisions to avoid additional scarring.
+Breast implant removal is performed under general anesthesia in our accredited surgery center. your surgeon will do their best to reopen your primary breast augmentation incisions to avoid additional scarring.
 This is typically most easily accomplished if your previous incisions were made in the inframammary fold (your natural breast crease).

-Through this incision, Dr. Clark will be able to see and assess the implant capsule to ensure she moves forward safely with the lowest risk of complication and the greatest chance of achieving an attractive outcome.
+Through this incision, your surgeon will be able to see and assess the implant capsule to ensure they move forward safely with the lowest risk of complication and the greatest chance of achieving an attractive outcome.

-Depending on your circumstances, Dr. Clark will either take the full capsule in addition to the implant, part of the capsule separate from removing the implant, or simply remove the implant and allow most if not all of the capsule to naturally deflate.
+Depending on your circumstances, your doctor will either take the full capsule in addition to the implant, part of the capsule separate from removing the implant, or simply remove the implant and allow most if not all of the capsule to naturally deflate.

-Once the implant and/or capsule is removed, Dr. Clark will suture your incisions and you will be able to return home the same day after a brief period of time in a private recovery room.
+Once the implant and/or capsule is removed, your doctor will suture your incisions and you will be able to return home the same day after a brief period of time in a private recovery room.

 What is an en bloc capsulectomy?

 An en bloc capsulectomy describes a breast implant removal technique that involves removing the entire scar tissue capsule and the breast implant intact as one piece.

 During an en bloc capsulectomy, your surgeon will need to very carefully detach the scar capsule from surrounding tissues and muscle while keeping it intact—all with a limited view.
 Sometimes, the formed scar tissue is too thin and fragile or is closely fused to the chest muscle, which can make attempted removal problematic or dangerous.